abodezoabi/SSB_ex2/README.md

 - **Graph.cpp**: Implementation file containing the definitions of the member functions.
 - **Algorithms.hpp**: Header file containing algorithm implementations from the first assignment.
 - **Algorithms.cpp**: Implementation file containing the definitions of the algorithms from the first assignment.
-- **demo.cpp**: A demonstration file showing how to use the Graph class sort of a main.
+- **demo.cpp**: A demonstration file showing how to use the Graph class, acting as a sort of main file.
 - **test.cpp**: A test file testing and verifying the correctness of the Graph class implementation.
 - **Makefile**: A makefile to compile and run the demo and test files.